KraXen72/crankshaft/USERSCRIPTS.md

 }
 ```

 After that, you're all set!
-You've successfully added a custom setting to your krunker script, and can use the value however you like.
+You've successfully added a custom setting to your userscript, and can use the value however you like.
 In order to add more settings, simply create another key and define the properties you need!
 ```js
 this.settings = {
 	"mySuperAwesomeCustomSetting": {